pbayer/DiscreteEventsCompanion.jl/docs/src/approach.md

 Note that

-- the times deviate slightly from the activity based implementation because here we don't use conditional events and therefore have no time divergence due to sampling [^4].
-We had no need to use sampling (0 sample steps) since the blocking on channels is handled by Julia internally.
+- the times deviate from the activity based implementation because here we do not use conditional events and therefore have no time divergence due to sampling [^4].
 - Processes must transfer IO-operations with a [`now!`](https://pbayer.github.io/DiscreteEvents.jl/dev/usage/#DiscreteEvents.now!) call to the clock.

 ## Comparison